Tag Archives: forgiveness

 I confess.

-I don’t think I ever grasp this concept until now.
+I don’t think I ever grasped this concept until now.
 It pains me to admit this, but it’s true.
 Whenever I hear others express the close bond that they have with their mothers, I marvel at how grand that must be!

 And it stings.